delight-im/PHP-Str/README.md

 /**
+ * Replaces the specified part in this string only if it starts with that part *
+ * @param string $searchFor the string to search for
+ * @param string $replaceWith the string to use as the replacement (optional)
+ * @return static a new instance of this class
+ */
+public function replacePrefix($searchFor, $replaceWith = null);

+////////////////////////////////////////////////////////////////////////////////

+/**
  * Replaces the last occurrence of the specified search string with the given replacement *
  * @param string $searchFor the string to search for